 With limited Chinese, it’s hard to avoid this one.
 Most small noodle shops are great sources of cheap and tasty local fare, but there are always a few who see a foreign face as a walking ATM.

 While you should be prepared for endless ways to separate Western travelers and their Maobacks, there is very little violent or dangerous crime — just watch out for the scams in China.
 Have a great time and stay alert!

-Meg Stivison has spent 2 years in China.
+Meg Stivison has spent two years in China.
 You can read about China scams and other goodies in her blog at SimpsonsParadox.com